andyOR/Regression-Analysis-in-R/README.md

 # Regression-Analysis-in-R
-## This repository contains strategies, codes, scripts and graphs  learnt in the class Statistics 501- Regression Analysis by Prof. Lynn Lin at Penn State
+## This repository contains basics strategies, codes, and scripts of regression analysis learnt in the class Statistics 501 by Prof. Lynn Lin at Penn State